Pioneer III: Service history

+As of 2020, the cars in Strasburg are reportedly still preserved.

 Gas turbine demonstrator

 In 1966 the Budd Company in cooperation with Garrett AiResearch used the surplus Pioneer III demonstration coach as the basis for the first gas turbine-powered railcar in North America.
 The coach, re-christened GT-1, was to be supplied to the Long Island Rail Road for testing on its non-electrified branch lines as a way to provide high speed MU operation without the need to extend the electrification.
 The single entry vestibule was converted into a vestibule cab, with a second, doorless cab being constructed on the "blind" end of the coach.
 The GT-1 used a mechanical drive, with the output shaft of the gas turbine being connected to the driving wheels via a mechanical gearbox.
 The GT-1 was tested on the LIRR from September, 1966 to May, 1967.

 In 1969 the GT-1 was rebuilt using funds from the Urban Mass Transit Administration into a hybrid turbo-electric railcar, replacing the mechanical drive with an electrical generator providing power to 4, 150 hp traction motors.
 Re-classified again as GT-2, the coach was intended to test gas turbine railcar operation into the confines of New York Pennsylvania Station and therefore was also given the capability to draw power from the 700 VDC third rail.
 The GT-2 was also notable for being one of the first rail vehicles to be equipped with DC chopper propulsion control.
 The Pioneer III coach in the GT-2 configuration was tested from November, 1969 to December, 1970.